juanwithouttheotter/morndusk-planner/README.md

 ### Contribution

-This repository is used for learning purposed please refrain from contributions or forking without explicit permission.
+This repository is used for learning purposes.
+Please refrain from contributions or forking without explicit permission.

 **Contributors**